 - Via CPT codes 99457 and 99458, an “interactive communication” takes place in real-time and includes synchronous, two-way interactions that can be enhanced with video or other kinds of data as described by HCPCS code G2012.
 In addition, the 20-minutes of time required to bill for the services of CPT codes 99457 and 99458 can include time for furnishing care management services as well as for the required interactive communication.

-Furthermore, CMS is expanding coverage for direct supervision through interactive communications technology to reduce infection exposure risk by the use of telehealth.
+Furthermore, according to the 2021 Physician Fee Schedule, CMS is expanding coverage for direct supervision through interactive communications technology to reduce infection exposure risk by the use of telehealth.
 CMS will allow coverage for direct supervision through real-time interactive audio-visual technology until the end of the PHE or 2021.